Black Sabbath - Sabbath Bloody Sabbath

 After a whole month in Bel Air where not a single note was written for the album, the band returned to England and rented "Clearwell" Castle, a huge Gothic-style castle, in "Dean" Forest of Gloucestershire, which the stories was haunted with ghosts.
 In this castle, "Led Zeppelin", "Deep Purple" and "Mott the Hoople" recorded their albums.

 The good atmosphere in the recording studios found its way into the songs and the result was accordingly.
 This is an amazing album that is definitely one of the beautiful moments of "Black Sabbath".
-Ozzy Osbourne later noted that this album was the "beginning of the end" of the original lineup of "Black Sabbath" and there is some truth in his words, because accept maybe "Sabotage", after this album the band had a hard time producing a high level album like this one.
-It's not that there were no great albums and songs afterwards, but they did not equal in level to what the band had achieved so far.
+Ozzy Osbourne later noted that this album was the "beginning of the end" of the original lineup of "Black Sabbath" and there is some truth in his words, because except maybe "Sabotage", after this album the band had a hard time producing a high-level album like this one.
+It's not that there were no great albums and songs afterward, but they did not equal in level to what the band had achieved so far.

 The second track "A National Acrobat" opens like its predecessor with a heavy and powerful riff that repeats itself.
 But then, until you are sure you have cached the formula, "Sabbath" are surprising us with a long bridge section starting at 2:15 and with a faster rhythm that accompanies us starting From 4:50 with an instrumental part to the end of the song.
 Some believe that the lyrics of the song speak of Demiurge - a semigod created during self-fertilization known from the theory of Gnostics but Geezer Butler noted that the song speaks of the miracle of creation and birth.